qtiuto/lua-for-android/README.md

-     For table ,if the table convertible,it's converted by the table converter else it's like call proxy with super set to the type and methods set to the table.
+     For table ,if the table convertible,it's converted by the table converter else it's like call proxy with super set to the type and methods set to the table.Additionally,generic type check and conversion will be performed automatically,That's to say,Type such as List<Integer>,List<Short>
+     or List<List<String>> will be supported.

      User date is treated as integer.

      Note: All primitive type accept their boxed type and all boxed type accept their primitive type.Autobox and auto-unbox will be performed if necessary

     Module name in lua: